vlavlamat/fullstack-javascript-project-44/README.md

 $ npm ci
 $ npm link
 ```
-2. Get into fullstack-javascript-project-44 folder open a terminal(Linux/MacOS) or PowerShell(Windows) and execute the folloing commands:
+2. Go into a fullstack-javascript-project-44 folder, open a terminal (Linux/MacOS) or PowerShell (Windows) in there and run the following commands:

 ```console
 $ npm ci